 - Automatic.
 When you're working on a project, a new version is automatically created every 10 minutes.
 Another version will be created when you stop—after 2 minutes of inactivity.

 - Manual.
-You can press a plus button in the history tab to create a named version.
+You can open the Versions sidebar from the top left part, and press a plus button in the sidebar to create a named version.

 You can navigate to an older version of the project and restore the notebooks to their previous state.
 Restoring is a safe operation, and performs several steps: